microsoft/botbuilder-dotnet/doc/Common Expression Language/prebuilt-functions.md

 This example adds the `timeOfDay` property to the `reservation` object, which is converted to JSON with the [JSON()](#json) function.
-The function assigns a value `morning` and returns the updated object:
+The function assigns an explicit value and returns the updated object:

 ```
-addProperty(json('reservation'), 'accountNumber', 'morning')
+addProperty(json('reservation'), 'timeOfDay', 'morning')
 ```

 <a name="addSeconds"></a>